abogatskiy/Geometry-Autistic-Intro/README.md

 In 2024 these notes started getting greatly expanded as part of my effort to continue deepening my understanding of these subjects, as well as to continue teaching my friends.
 The subtitle *"an autistic introduction"* refers to the only style of teaching that I find fully satisfying: *bottom up*.
 In short, this means that I try to apply the following principle:

-**no sophosticated construction is introduced until it is motivated enough to feel necessary**
+**no sophisticated construction is introduced until it is motivated enough to feel necessary**

 Teaching in this way inherently forces one to understand the objects being introduced much deeper, always keeping one's eyes on the ultimate goal.